adamsalter/sitemap_generator/README.md

 Video Sitemaps
 -----------

 A video can be added to a sitemap URL by passing a `:video` Hash to `add`.
 The Hash can contain tags defined by the [Video Sitemap specification][video_tags].

+To add more than one video to a url, pass an array of video hashes using the `:videos` option.

 To associate more than one `tag` with a video, pass the tags as an array with the key `:tags`.

+Example:

     add('/index.html', :video => {
       :thumbnail_loc => 'http://www.example.com/video1_thumbnail.png',